Xilinx/Vitis-AI/tools/Vitis-AI-Quantizer/vai_q_pytorch/README.md

 ##### Model pre-requirements for quantizer
 - The model to be quantized should include forward method only.
 All other functions should be moved outside or move to a derived class.
 These functions usually work as pre-processing and post-processing.
-If they are not moved outside, our API will remove them in our quantized module, which will cause unexpected behaviour when forwarding quantized module. <br>
+If they are not moved outside, our API will remove them in our quantized module, which will cause unexpected behavior when forwarding quantized module. <br>
 - The float model should pass "jit trace test".
 First set the float module to evaluation status, then use “torch.jit.trace” function to test the float model.
 Make sure the float module can pass the trace test. <br>

 ##### Add vai_q_pytorch APIs to float scripts